 Hard boil the eggs

-The chicken and egg yolk filling
+Chicken and egg yolk filling for the deviled eggs

 Spoon the filling into the egg whites and garnish with chives and paprika.